Malo10LeGoff/PlanLife/README.md

 - A presentation image for phones, and tablets
 Then I should be able to apply my APK file

-Install mocha : npm install mocha --save-dev
+Install mocha : npm install mocha --save-dev.
+Mocha is useless, we can do easy unit testing with jest and simple keywords (describe, assert, ...)